reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 }, [userId]);
 ```

 You can't "undo" a network request that already happened, but your cleanup function should ensure that the fetch that's _not relevant anymore_ does not keep affecting your application.
-For example, if the `userId` changes from `'Bob'` to `'Alice'`, cleanup ensures that the `'Bob'` response is ignored even if it arrives after `'Alice'`.
+For example, if the `userId` changes from `'Alice'` to `'Bob'`, cleanup ensures that the `'Alice'` response is ignored even if it arrives after `'Bob'`.

 <DeepDive title="What are good alternatives to data fetching in effects?">